Mr James Pilgrim

 After several successful years at Icknield I moved to Burford School in Oxfordshire as Deputy Headteacher.
 Burford is a state boarding school in the Cotswolds, and I had a fantastic time there, experiencing all sorts of different aspects of education, both pastoral through the Boarding House, and academic through the day school.
 My initial responsibilities were for Curriculum and Standards, but I also took on the responsibility of Director of Boarding, and in September 2016 I took over Teaching and Learning.

 In November 2017 I was appointed as Headteacher Designate for Kents Hill Park School – a fabulous and rare opportunity.
-I took up my full time post at Easter 2018 and can’t wait to open the brand new school and its buildings, and welcome the first cohort of pupils into Year 3 and Year 7.
+I took up my full time post at Easter 2018.

 Outside of school, I am an avid cricket and rugby fan, and a slow runner.
 I am married to Emma, also a teacher; and have a six-year-old son, Freddie.